charmed-kubernetes/kubernetes-docs/pages/k8s/install-manual.md

 To allow Kubernetes to access resources and functionality of the underlying cloud upon which it is deployed, additional integrator charms are available.
 When installing with **conjure-up**, these charms are automatically added to the deployment and configured accordingly.

+Adding the integrator charms directly with **Juju** is not recommended - it is more reliable (and easier) to include these charms at deployment time, using the "overlay" method as [described below](#overlay).
+The manual deployment steps shown here are only for reference to give a better understanding of how these charms work in relation to **CDK**.

 This table explains which charms are
 used:

 | Cloud     | Integrator charm   |  Juju deploy command  | Notes/docs  |